Cadify Substore System

 - a Cadify Store

-- a Cadify Service (with Solidworks and Dropbox background)
+- a Cadify Service (with Solidworks and Cadify Cloud in the background)

 - a Cadify Addin (in Solidworks)